schauerstoff/contemporary-cooking/README.md

 # contemporary-cooking
-receipes that do not waste your resources
+receipes that do not waste your time